What is Autoimmune Disease?

-The causes of autoimmune disease are largely unknown.
+The causes of autoimmune diseases are largely unknown.
 Scientists and doctors are still studying this phenomenon to have a better understanding of it.
 However, there is a growing consensus that an interplay of genetic and environmental factors may contribute to this phenomenon.

 The genetic factors that contribute to autoimmunity may explain why it runs in some families.
 Although not every member of such families gets the same autoimmune disease, each inherits this tendency for his or her immune system to misfire.

-More so, a finding that supports the role of genes in autoimmunity is the high risk of autoimmune disease is certain ethnic groups.
+More so, a finding that supports the role of genes in autoimmunity is the high risk of autoimmune disease in certain ethnic groups.
 For instance, systemic lupus erythematosus (or simply called lupus) affects more Hispanics and African-Americans than Caucasians.